Macadamian/Cordova-BlinkUpPlugin/README.md

 Testing the Plugin
 -----------
 If you are testing devices for development, you can input your own development planID to see the Imps in the Electric Imp IDE.
-Just set it in the `index.js` files when making a call to `invokeBlinkUp` and ensure you pass *false* for `generateNewPlanId`.
-The development plan ID you set will override a cached plan ID (if there is one) if `generateNewPlanId` is false.
-If `generateNewPlanId` is true however, a new plan ID will be generated every BlinkUp and the development plan ID will be ignored.
+Just set it in the `index.js` files when making a call to `startBlinkUp` and ensure you pass *true* for `isInDevelopment`.

 When you pass in a development plan ID, the plugin will not cache it.
 Caching is only done on production plan ID's, and is used to save user settings across BlinkUp's (e.g. when they change their wifi password).